groboclown/petronia/docs/architecture.md

 * Functions over objects.
 Lifecycle controls should not be handled by the object itself, but by the framework that injects the object.
 In this way, lifecycle is enforced.
 * Slotted data objects over dictionaries.
 Slots are faster to create and access and use less memory, and have better type safety.
 * Convention over subclass.
 Rather than enforcing type hierarchies, we'll enforce method existence.
 * Enforce read-only attributes through `@property` methods.
 This may be a bit of a performance hit, so switching this will be on an individual basis.
-Critical system parts will need to enforce read-only everywhere.
+Critical system parts will need to enforce read-only everywhere.  *May switch to using more Named Tuples*.
 * API vs implementation.
-The API for Petronia is the event bus, the event IDs and singleton IDs, and the event classes.
+The API for Petronia is the event bus, the event IDs and singleton IDs, and the structured event data.
 Everything else is implementation and should be registered separately from the API.
 Extensions should have an API and implementation portion as well.
 Users, if they really want, can swap out all the implementations, starting with extensions, all the way up to the core system setup at bootstrap time.
 * All non-local memory must be accessed in a thread-safe manner.
 For this reason, global memory must be restricted to just a few places.
 This applies to singleton objects as well.
 * Internationalization is a must.
 Petronia uses the built-in `gettext` module for the application.
 Extensions should expect the localization files to be added by the platform, and should produce files that can be integrated into the localization paths.
 * Threading must be carefully handled.
-Use `petronia.base.util.pthread` for any threading.
+Use `petronia.base.util.pthread` for any threading. *May need to switch to `asyncio`.*

 ### Security

-Need to understand security concerns with plugins.
+Petronia, as a kind of Window Manager, has access to many parts of the system which are sensitive, even if it's not running with high privileges.
+Because of this, we must take care to ensure a rogue plugin can't cause harm.

+#### Forking Model

+Petronia splits its processing into multiple processes, to gain the aid of operating system controls to limit execution rights.
+A few core processes has elevated privileges, but only in limited ways.

 #### Keyboard Capture

 This can be abused in terrible ways.
 The core system needs to restrict the keyboard shortcuts to a global key combination + user-defined combinations.
 The "capture all" can't be used, but instead need to support input fields.

+To help limit this, keyboard capture is also only run by the os handler process, and should be disabled in all other processes.

 #### Screen Overlay